Democrat tells Georgians that GOP’s Raffensperger is no hero

 Raffensperger countered that his office only provides administrative support and said Nguyen “fundamentally” doesn’t understand the office’s role.

-“We don’t select the boards, the boards run their shop,” Raffensperger.
+“We don’t select the boards, the boards run their shop,” Raffensperger said.
 “They are responsible for licensing, discipline and rules.
 Job 1 is to know the job, and you don’t know the job.”

 But Nguyen notes Raffensperger in 2020 fired the board’s executive director in a dispute unrelated to abortion.